What Can You Do After Getting an MBA?

 Just how it sounds, the job of an Economist is to examine and interpret the economy.
 However simplistic this might sound, it is actually a highly complex task since all individual economies work in conjunction with other economies worldwide.
 One economy alone includes employment statistics, industry growth, inflation, natural resources and more.
 Understanding and being able to forecast how these moving parts interact can be a key to providing context to clients, companies, and government organizations.
 Economists can also work for academic institutions and news publications – anywhere their expertise is put to use.

 Economists make from five figures to low six figures.
 Many Economists supplement their work with teaching, writing, and speaking engagements.
 Economists’ expertise also qualifies them for lucrative consulting work.

-MBA Concentration: Applied Analytics
+MBA Concentration: Business Analytics

 Accountants do far more than help people and small businesses file tax returns.
 Accountants for companies and corporations closely examine data and financial records and assure that company is in compliance with laws, regulations, and any applicable contracts or agreements with other entities.
 The role of an Accountant has become synonymous with a certain fastidious and exacting nature because that is required for this job and it’s what makes a good Accountant an in-demand candidate.

 While accounting might seem like the least exciting way to make use of your hard-earned MBA, consider that the Bureau of Labor Statistics projects 139,900 new jobs to open in the accounting field by 2026.
 An Accountant might not be able to make millions at their job, but they can certainly make well into the low six figures/.

 IT Directors lead the team(s) responsible for managing all computer and tech resources for a company.
 Their responsibilities extend beyond efficiency to encompass security matters.
 An MBA with a concentration in Information Technology and/or Cybersecurity will most definitely help you get your foot in the door on this position, which demands specialized knowledge and experience.